THE SUFFERING MESSIAH IN JEWISH SACRED WRIT

 “What is the name of the Messiah?”
-The Rabbis said: His name is ‘Stricken’ as it is written, ‘Surely he hath borne our griefs, and carried our sorrows: yet we did esteem him stricken, smitten of God, and afflicted.’”[click here to see Hebrew Text from Soncino Edition of Talmud Bavli]
+The Rabbis said: His name is ‘Stricken’ as it is written, ‘Surely he hath borne our griefs, and carried our sorrows: yet we did esteem him stricken, smitten of God, and afflicted.'”[click here to see Hebrew Text from the Sefaria™ Talmud Bavli]

 “As it is written?”
 Written where?
 Written in Isaiah 53:4.
 As you can see, the Talmud leaves no doubt Isaiah 53 is seen by our rabbinical Sages as referring to Messiah.

-In Sukkah 52a, the Talmudic Sages go on in great detail discussing the two portraits of Messiah [click here to see the Hebrew from the Soncino Talmud for the English passage below]:
+The Jewish sages go in Sukkah 52a, the Talmudic Sages further in great detail discussing the two portraits of Messiah.

 As you can see, awareness of a Suffering Messiah has long been a facet of authentically Jewish faith-discussion for centuries, right alongside the portrait of the Davidic conquering Messiah more familiar to our people down through the ages.